Parry Peak

 Parry Peak, elevation 13397 ft, is a summit in the Front Range of central Colorado.
-The peak is on the continental divide southeast of Winter Park in the Arapaho National Forest.
+The peak, often referred to as "Bear Claw", is on the continental divide southeast of Winter Park in the Arapaho National Forest.
 The name honors Charles Christopher Parry, a botanist who made extensive studies of the Colorado mountain flora in the 1860s.
 It is one of the 637 thirteeners (peaks over 13,000 ft elevation) in the state of Colorado and lies along the Continental Divide Trail.

 Parry Peak is also the highest peak of the James Group of the Front Range of Colorado.